Cultural impact of Whitney Houston: Honorifics

+In 2016, Houston's musical legacy was honored at the National Museum of African American History and Culture at the Smithsonian Institution in Washington, D.C., with several artifacts of Houston donated from her estate being displayed in its Musical Crossroads gallery.
+Among the items of Houston displayed there include the Oscar de la Renta purple gown she wore during her performance at the Americana Festival during Liberty Weekend in 1986, the Diane von Fürstenberg red gown Houston wore during her appearance at the 1993 Billboard Music Awards, several of her awards including a Soul Train Music Award, an NAACP Image Award and an American Music Award and a green military flight jump suit Houston wore in 1991 while preparing for her Welcome Home Heroes with Whitney Houston concert.
+In 2019, several more of her artifacts were displayed at the National Museum of African American Music in Nashville, Tennessee.

-Following her passing in 2012, Houston was posthumously awarded the Billboard Millennium Award at the Billboard Music Awards, inducted into the Echo Music Awards Hall of Fame in Germany, and was the first female and black artist to be awarded the Global Icon award at the MTV Europe Music Awards.
+Following her death in 2012, Houston was posthumously awarded the Billboard Millennium Award at the Billboard Music Awards, inducted into the Echo Music Awards Hall of Fame in Germany, and was the first female and black artist to be awarded the Global Icon award at the MTV Europe Music Awards.
 In 2013, Houston was inducted into both the New Jersey Hall of Fame and Georgia Music Hall of Fame.
 In August 2014, she was inducted into the National Rhythm and Blues Hall of Fame in its second class.
 In 2020, she was inducted into the Rock and Roll Hall of Fame after her first ballot.
 In addition, her music has also been rewarded with honors with her debut album, Whitney Houston, and her iconic rendition of "I Will Always Love You", being inducted into the Grammy Hall of Fame in 2013 and 2018 respectively.
 The latter song was included in the list of the Songs of the Century by the Recording Industry Association of America and the National Endowment of the Arts.
 In 2019, the same song was inducted into the National Recording Registry for being "culturally, historically, or aesthetically significant".
+Houston received the Grammy Lifetime Achievement Award in 2026.